Date of publication: November 2016

 Relief is also often available where imported goods are returned or sent back for repairs or alterations.

 It is important to plan ahead if you want to import goods into the EC.
-If you wish to reclaim the VAT back on importation into the UK it would be best to obtain your VAT number first and then obtain your EORI, as they are linked, and otherwise it is very difficult to reclaim your VAT.
+If you wish to reclaim the VAT back on importation into the UK it would be best to obtain your VAT number first and then obtain your EORI (same EORI number is valid throughout the EU)as they are linked, and otherwise it is very difficult to reclaim your VAT.